hankthebldr/CDR/README.md

 9. **Observer in XDR**
    * XDR will have created an Incident and should be avial

+10. **Teardown**
+    ```bash
+    kubectl delete -f cdr.yml
+    ```
 ## Lab Scenarios & Simulation Details

-The core of this lab involves executing a script within a container (based on Alpine/BusyBox) that simulates a multi-stage attack.
-The script performs actions designed to trigger detections in Prisma Cloud and XSIAM.

-*(You can keep the detailed breakdown from your original README here, perhaps refining the formatting slightly)*
+The core of the detection scenario is premised within a cloud native/container orchestrated enviorment.
+When appying the deployment file the orchestrated cluster will automatically call all of the required scripts to provide agent and analytics detections.

 ---
 ### **Simulation Script Breakdown:**

 #### **1. Initial Setup**